Skip to main content

 Print Page

-Rotavirus is a common virus that causes vomiting and diarrhea.
-It usually affects infants and young children.
-Childcare centers are a common site of outbreaks.
+The rotavirus vaccine protects against rotavirus, a common cause of vomiting and diarrhea, especially in infants and young children.
+Childcare centers are common sites of rotavirus outbreaks.

 The vaccine is a liquid given by mouth.
-Children get it at ages 2 and 4 months, and again at 6 months, depending on the brand of vaccine used.
+Children get it at ages 2 and 4 months, and some might get it again at 6 months, depending on the brand of vaccine used.
+The first dose must be given by 15 weeks of age, and the last dose by 8 months of age.

 Why Is the Rotavirus Vaccine Recommended?